gimlet2/kubernetes.github.io/docs/user-guide/volumes.md

   either need to run your process as root in a [privileged container](/docs/user-guide/security-context) or modify the file permissions on the host to be able to write to a `hostPath` volume
+* It supports only absolute path as a value

 #### Example pod